 By David Sweet

-David Sweet is covering the Bank of the West Tennis Classic at Stanford University for Tennis Panorama News July 9 -15, 2012.
-Follow his live updates on @tennisnewsTPN and personal twitter account @davidsweetphoto, and ‘like’ his Facebook page “David Sweet Photography.”
-‘Like’ the Tennis Panorama News Facebook page.
+David Sweet will be covering the WTA event the Bank of the West Tennis Classic at Stanford University for Tennis Panorama News July 9 -15, 2012.
+Follow his personal twitter account @davidsweetphoto, and ‘like’ his Facebook page “David Sweet Photography.”